Security

 Advantages and Disadvantages

 UFW could be a great starting point for home labs, especially for beginners.
-Its simplicity makes it easy to set up and maintain.
+It is simple enough and makes it easy to set up and maintain.
 You can install Ubuntu Server and turn it into a router, and you can easily use UFW to control your network traffic.

 However, its lack of advanced features could limit its usability for more complex network configurations or users seeking more sophisticated firewall functionalities.